alialiusefi/gazzette.github.io/_posts/2025-01-05-Implementing-binary-heap.md

 - Searching for an element in the heap takes `O(n)` time, by scanning the array.
 - Better yet, you can traverse the tree structure by skipping branches that will not lead to the element.
+- Since this is not a binary search tree, we cannot guarantee that node exists at either in left or in right subtree, so the algorithm needs to visit both subtrees.
+Therefore, the worst time complexity for this operation is `O(n)`.

 ```Java
 int search(int a) {